B3 – Multimodal Data Driven Sensor Fusion

 Research Area B: Modeling & Classification

-By using multi-variate statistical methods, the extensive data sets resulting from the different measurement procedures will be analyzed and used to optimize the classification quality of the multimodal tissue differentiation procedures by considering local tissue parameters.
+By using data driven methods, the extensive data sets resulting from the different measurement procedures will be analyzed and used to optimize the classification quality of the multimodal tissue differentiation procedures by considering local tissue parameters.

-Data from real applications comprise several modalities that represent content with the same semantics from complementary aspects.
-Intraoperative tissue differentiation is also based on the fusion of considerable amounts of data with different information to finally estimate the malignant potential of the respective target structure.
-The challenge is to enable the processing of multimodal data flows, i.e. the real-time acquired data of the sensor systems from projects A1-A5, for interventional diagnostics.
+Data from real-life applications comprise several modalities that represent content with the same semantics from complementary aspects.
+Intraoperative tissue differentiation is also based on the fusion of considerable amounts of data with different information for the final assessment of the malignant potential of the respective target structure.
+The challenge is to enable the processing of multimodal data flows, i.e. the data recorded in real time by the sensor systems from projects A1-A5, for interventional diagnostics.

 This image shows Matthias Ege